Bollywood in the spotlight of the spin-off of "Call My Agent" - ExBulletin

 “Call My Agent: Bollywood” trades Paris for Mumbai, the sprawling port city that is home to India’s most lucrative production houses and its most famous megastars.

-Alis is the third makeover of the Emmy-winning film “Ten Percent” – a nod to the traditional 10% cut taken by agents in the film industry – after previous incarnations in Britain and Turkey .
+Ali’s is the third makeover of the Emmy-winning film “Ten Percent” – a nod to the traditional 10 percent cut taken by agents in the film industry – after previous incarnations in Britain and the United Kingdom.
+Turkey.

-“It was very easy for me to be seduced by the show,” he told AFP, attributing as inspiration a career spent in observing the behavior of actors, their entourage and his fellow filmmakers.

 But getting the series from screenplay to screen has been difficult, with last year’s Covid outbreak in Mumbai shaking up the production schedule.